A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Numerical case studies

 \subsection{Analysis of Local Feasibility of The Solutions}

 In this subsection, we compare Algorithm \ref{alg:DRCP} with the cutting-plane consensus algorithms in \cite{burger2012distributed,burger2013polyhedral} to present the superiority of our algorithm in terms of feasibility assurance of the resulting solutions.
-The cutting-plane consensus algorithms are based on successively populating cutting-planes into the finite set of constraints to externally approximate the ({\ref{DRCP}}), which fails to ensure the feasibility of the resulting solutions.
-By comparison, Algorithm \ref{alg:DRCP} is based on iteratively approximating the (\ref{DRCP}) by successively reducing the restriction parameters $\epsilon^k_i$ of the right-hand constraints and expanding the finite sets $Y_i^k$, which enables each agent to obtain a feasible solution within a finite number of iterations.
+The cutting-plane consensus algorithms are based on successively adding linear cutting-planes into the finite set of constraints to externally approximate the ({\ref{DRCP}}), which fails to ensure the feasibility of the resulting solutions.
+By comparison, Algorithm \ref{alg:DRCP} is based on iteratively approximating the (\ref{DRCP}) by successively reducing the restriction parameters $\epsilon^k_i$ of the right-hand constraints and adding convex, possibly nonlinear cutting-surfaces into the existing finite sets of constraints, which enables each agent to obtain a local feasible solution within a finite number of iterations.
 This result is illustrated by Figure \ref{fig6} and Table \ref{Table2}.

-Additionally, compared with the cutting-plane consensus algorithms in \cite{burger2012distributed,burger2013polyhedral}, our approach possesses the following three characteristics : 1) Our approach can handle optimization problems with different local cost functions; 2) Our approach eliminates the need to exchange local constraints with neighboring agents, which reduces communication costs and protects the privacy of each agent; 3) The constraints updated by our approach at each iteration are non-polyhedral, which allows us to deal with optimization problems with high-dimensional decision variables more efficiently \cite{mehrotra2014cutting}.